Atypical chemokine receptor 2

-Chemokine-binding protein 2 is a protein that in humans is encoded by the CCBP2 gene.
+Atypical chemokine receptor 2 is a protein that in humans is encoded by the ACKR2 gene (previously CCBP2).

 This gene encodes a beta chemokine receptor, which is predicted to be a seven transmembrane protein similar to G protein-coupled receptors.
 Chemokines and their receptor-mediated signal transduction are critical for the recruitment of effector immune cells to the inflammation site.
 This gene is expressed in a range of tissues and hemopoietic cells.
 The expression of this receptor in lymphatic endothelial cells and overexpression in vascular tumors suggested its function in chemokine-driven recirculation of leukocytes and possible chemokine effects on the development and growth of vascular tumors.
 This receptor appears to bind the majority of beta-chemokine family members; however, its specific function remains unknown.
 This gene is mapped to chromosome 3p21.3, a region that includes a cluster of chemokine receptor genes.